brian-capozza/PokemonShowdownPredictor/README.md

 ---

 ### **2. Baselines**
-Run `preprocessing/main.py` to process the baseline models on the generated data.
+Run `preprocessing/main.py` to process games and the baseline models on the generated data.

+This script produces:

+- `gen5ou_games.csv`

 ---